noahehall/theBookOfNoah/0current/architectural thinking/microservice_patterns.md

 - the gateway provides aggregation/buffer/facade/proxy/decoration/oauth/etc to the services behind its fence, and is responsible for mutating, limiting and proxying requests
 - keep business logic out of the gateway, while it can be done, there are more appropriate patterns (see process aggregator) that should be responsible
 - adhere to strict api version control and ensure all changes are passive (non-aggressive)
-- implement clients (service wrappers) as distinct modules for service behind the gateway
+- implement clients (service wrappers) as distinct modules for services behind the gateway

 #### edge pattern